greenhub-project/lumberjack/README.md

-# greenhub-lumberjack
+# GreenHub Lumberjack
-GreenHub command line application
+A command line app for interacting with the GreenHub REST API.